theinhumaneme/blog/content/post/telegram-bot/bots-what-are-they-lets-make-a-telegram-bot-part-1/index.md

 # What are Bots?

-Robots for short are called Bots are software programs that performs automated,repetitive,pre-defined tasks foe us at a much faster pace, with better accuracy and precision
+Robots for short are called Bots are software programs that performs automated,repetitive,pre-defined tasks for us at a much faster pace, with better accuracy and precision

 ![](images/bot-2.jpg)